CraryPrimitiveMan/awesome-with-star/awesome/ripienaar_free-for-dev.md

    * [wakatime.com](https://wakatime.com/) — Quantified self-metrics about your coding activity, using text editor plugins, limited plan for free
    * [apiary.io](https://apiary.io/) — Collaborative design API with instant API mock and generated documentation (Free for unlimited API blueprints and unlimited user with one admin account and hosted documentation)
    * [mockable.io](https://www.mockable.io/) — Mockable is a simple configurable service to mock out RESTful API or SOAP web-services.
 This online service allows you to quickly define REST API or SOAP endpoints and have them return JSON or XML data
+   * [fakejson.com](https://fakejson.com/) — FakeJSON helps you quickly generate fake data using its API.
+Make an API request describing what you want and how you want it.
+The API returns it all in JSON.
+Speed up the go to market process for ideas and fake it till you make it.
    * [jetbrains.com](https://jetbrains.com/products.html) — Productivity tools, IDEs and deploy tools.
 Free license for students, teachers, Open Source and user groups
    * [stackhive.com](http://stackhive.com/) — Cloud-based IDE in browser that supports HTML5/CSS3/jQuery/Bootstrap
    * [tadpoledb.com](http://tadpoledb.com/) — IDE in browser Database tool.
 Support Amazon RDS, Apache Hive, Apache Tajo, CUBRID, MariaDB, MySQL, Oracle, SQLite, MSSQL, PostgreSQL and MongoDB databases